President of Italy: Qualifications for office

 The framers of the Constitution of Italy intended for the president to be an elder statesman of some stature.
 Article 84 states that any Italian citizen who is fifty or older on election day and enjoys civil and political rights can be elected president.
 The article also states that the presidency is incompatible with any other office; therefore, the president-elect must resign any other position before being sworn in.

-The 1948 Constitution does not put any term limit on the presidency, although until 2013 no president ever ran for a second term.
+The 1948 Constitution sets the presidential term at seven years.
+It does not put any term limit on the presidency, although until 2013 no president ever ran for a second term.
 On 20 April 2013, President Giorgio Napolitano agreed to run for a second term in an attempt to break the parliamentary deadlock in the 2013 presidential elections and was duly reelected the same day.
 However, he made it clear that he would not serve his full term and resigned in January 2015.

 Election

-The President of the Italian Republic is elected by an electoral college of about 1,000 members (1,009 in the 2022 election).
-It comprises both chambers of the Italian Parliament—the Chamber of Deputies and the Senate of the Republic—meeting in joint session, combined with 58 special electors appointed by the regional councils of the 20 regions of Italy.
-Three representatives come from each region (save for the Aosta Valley, which due to its small size only appoints one), so as to guarantee representation for localities and minorities.
-As a result of the 2020 Italian constitutional referendum, the number of lawmakers will be reduced starting in 2022, with 400 deputies and 200 elected senators, also reducing the number of electors at presidential elections going forward.
-The electoral college currently consists of: